November is Diabetes Awareness Month

 Originally published: November 2, 2021, at 12:52 p.m.
 PT

-In the U.S., diabetes is the seventh leading cause of death and the number one cause of kidney failure, lower-limb amputations, and adult blindness.
+In the US, diabetes is the seventh leading cause of death and the number one cause of kidney failure, lower-limb amputations, and adult blindness.

 Today, cases are rising fastest among people younger than 20-years-old, according to the CDC.
-Everything from family history, a sedentary lifestyle, smoking, and weight gain, to environmental factors and lack of access to fresh foods can contribute to higher risk factors for diabetes.
+Everything from family history, a sedentary lifestyle, smoking, and weight gain to environmental factors and lack of access to fresh foods can contribute to higher risk factors for diabetes.

-A trained YMCA Diabetes Prevention Program lifestyle coach and a registered dietitian can help answer your questions, build awareness about the risk factors, symptoms, and types of diabetes, and help determine if you qualify for the Y’s Diabetes Prevention Program.
+A trained YMCA Diabetes Prevention Program lifestyle coach and a registered dietitian can help answer your questions, build awareness about the risk factors, symptoms, and types of diabetes, and help determine if you qualify for the YMCA’s Diabetes Prevention Program.

 Type 1 Diabetes